To All New and Returning Students, Welcome to the Harvard Law School Residence Halls!

 Students who are thinking about bringing cars to the Greater Boston area should review Parking and Other Transportation Options for the academic year.

 On official move in dates, 20-minute unloading parking spaces have been reserved along Everett Street for Gropius residents, as well as Massachusetts Avenue for North Hall.
-Hastings Hall and North Hall each have a driveway in front that will be accessible for short-term unloading.
+If you are moving into Hastings Hall you will be able to unload by reaching the front of Austin Hall by way of Oxford Street.
+More details will follow on this.
 With so many students scheduled to move in that day, we ask that residents park for no longer than 20 minutes to ensure that all residents are able to access the reserved spots to unload their vehicles.

-Once you receive your mailing address in August, you may begin mailing packages to HLS.
+Once you receive your mailing address, you may begin mailing packages to HLS.
 At the beginning of the academic year, we will try to place some of your packages to your room, should they arrive at least a week before your move-in date.
-Please note that you must wait until early August before mailing items, and mailing addresses are not released any earlier than August.
 The HLS Mail Center handles all mail and package deliveries, so you should ship all packages to yourself at your Mail Center address.
 Do not include your dorm address or number on your mailing address.
 Your mailing address should be formatted exactly as it is given to you.

 Students in Hastings 2-bedroom suites, the North Hall 2-bedroom suite, 1637 Massachusetts Ave 2-bedroom apartments, and 1637 Massachusetts Ave 2-bedroom efficiencies will have a suitemate.
 Students in 3 Mellen and 5 Mellen will have multiple suitemates.
 Suitemate contact information will be emailed to all students in a suite at the beginning of August.